ExpressionEngine/ExpressionEngine-User-Guide/source/development/developer_preview_program.rst

 My Add-ons are Bespoke, Can I Join?
 -----------------------------------

-The Developer Preview Program is only available to developers with prevelant add-ons in order to maximize the effectiveness of the engineering resources devoted to the program at this time.
+The Developer Preview Program is only available to developers with prevalent commercial add-ons in order to maximize the effectiveness of the engineering resources devoted to the program at this time.

 Who Is in the Developer Preview?